ncatlab/nlab-content/pages/4/8/5/0/584/content.md

 * [[Julie Bergner]], _Models for $(\infty,n)$-Categories and the Cobordism Hypothesis_ , in [[Hisham Sati]], [[Urs Schreiber]] (eds.) _[[Mathematical Foundations of Quantum Field and Perturbative String Theory]]_ Available [on the arxiv](http://arxiv.org/abs/1011.0110).

-Other discussions of higher categories of cobordismsL
+Other discussions of higher categories of cobordisms:

 * [[Marco Grandis]], _[[Cospans in Algebraic Topology]]_